Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is payroll funding?

 Payroll funding isn’t one business financing tool.
 Rather, it’s a group of viable solutions for businesses looking for the cash flow to pay employees on time.
-These options can provide security and ensure that paychecks are funded on schedule.
+These financing types can provide security and ensure that paycheques are funded on time.

 Two specific payroll-funding options are invoice factoring and invoice financing.
 With invoice factoring, you sell unpaid invoices for a percentage of their value up front.
 Invoice financing, on the other hand, advances a portion of your outstanding invoices that you pay back with interest.

-Still other options are the more familiar business lines of credit and short-term business loans that can fill in the gap during the off-season and help you hire seasonal or full-time staff.
+Other options include the more familiar business lines of credit and short-term business loans that can fill in the gap during the off-season and help you hire seasonal or full-time staff.

 How do I finance my business’s payroll expenses?

-Here are four relatively simple ways to get funds to pay your employees on time:
+Here are four ways to get funds to pay your employees on time:

 - Invoice factoring.
 This receivables financing allows you to sell your business’s unpaid invoices outright to a third party for a percentage of their value.
 Unlike with invoice financing, you aren’t on the hook for repayments — but selling your invoices means you could ultimately lose up to 40% or more of the services or products you’ve billed.